jiezhoucs/must-read/notes/mem_safety/safe_impl/2016-Low-fat_Ptr_Heap-CC16.md

 `p = 0x180000000`'s pointee resides in sub-heap 1 (`p >> 32`) and thus
 its size is 16 bytes.
-For non-heap objects and large objects (greater than the supported largest size), the allocation falls back to use the default `malloc`; and for all those memory objects, it treats is size as 0 and size as `UINT64_MAX`.
+For non-heap objects and large objects (greater than the supported largest size), the allocation falls back to use the default `malloc`; and for all those memory objects, it treats is base as 0 and size as `UINT64_MAX` so the bounds check will always pass.

 At allocation, it instruments the returned pointer with a base and a size (adding extra variables).
 When a new pointer created by deriving from another pointer, it propagates the origin pointer's metadata.
 At pointer dereference, it inserts a dynamic bounds check.
+It also inserts bounds check for pointer arithmetic for several cases (Sec.
+4.2.2) such as before passing to a call.

 ### What are the strengths of this paper?
 - It maintains full binary compatibility.